svteb/testsuite/docs/TEST_DOCUMENTATION.md

 #### Overview

 Checks the size of the image used.
-Expectation: CNF image size is under 5 gigs
+Expectation: Each CNF image size is under 500 MB.

 #### Rationale

-A CNF with a large image size of 5 gigabytes or more tends to indicate a monolithic application.
+A CNF with smaller image sizes provides faster deployment and scaling (critical for functions like 5G control plane components), enables faster updates, reduces the risk of timeouts, and reduces the attack surface (key for regulated telecom environments).
+In addition, smaller image sizes are important in edge/disaggregated deployments common in Open RAN and MEC scenarios.

 #### Remediation

-Ensure your CNF's image size is under 5GB.
+Audit your CNF's images:

+1. Identify and remove unused libraries, tools, and test artifacts.
+2. Seperate build-time from run-time dependancies.
+3. Prefer distroless, alpine, or slim OS images.
+4. Modularize large CNFs into seperate containers or microservices.

 #### Usage